peter-meehan-domokos/perfect-square/README.md

 ## Responsiveness

 The grid and the content is already optimised for the container size and number of datapoints to display (see earlier).
-In additon, the description is hidden in smaller container sizes, with a button to slide it in.
+The description in the VisualHeader is hidden in smaller container sizes, with a button to slide it in.
 Another option is to hide the controls in a similar way.

 ## More functionality coming soon